scottyandrade/scottyandrade.github.io/README.md

 # scottyandrade.github.io
 Personal Website I made to learn HTML and CSS.
+See it [here](https://scottyandrade.github.io)